fmoor/edgedb-docs/doc/ref/edgeql/types.rst

     Any number of arbitrary precision.

-    All of the following types can be casted to numeric:
+    All of the following types can be cast into numeric:
     :eql:type:`int16`, :eql:type:`int32`, :eql:type:`int64`,
     :eql:type:`float32`, and :eql:type:`float64`.